htso/Coronavirus_Epidemic/README.md

 ### Results
-This is the latest prediction on the number of confirmed cases.
+This is the latest model prediction on the number of confirmed cases.
+The actual figures are usually released at around 16:00 PST.

 ![predict1](latest-prediction.png)

-The rate of infection is dropping gradually, as could be seen below.
+Beta, or the rate of infection is dropping, as could be seen in the left plot below.

 ![beta](plots/Beta-history.png)